Frank Stockwell: Post-playing

 After retiring from playing, Stockwell remained in the game.
-He was a selector and contributor to the Galway three-in-a-row team during 1964–66 and again from 1980–81.
+He was a selector and contributor to the Galway three-in-a-row team during 1964–66 and again from 1980 to 1981.
 As well being selector twice for his home club, Stockwell became president of Tuam Stars in 2006 remaining in the position before his death.

 In 1999, a new road in Tuam was named after both Purcell and Stockwell.
 In April 2007, special plaques honouring three legendary Tuam GAA figures were unveiled at Tuam Stadium.
 The plaques were erected to mark the lifetime of dedicated service to the stadium by the late Miko Kelly, and the honour and glory brought to the famous venue, and to their town and county by the "Terrible Twins", Stockwell and Purcell.

 Frank Stockwell died on 9 March 2009 at his home in Tuam, County Galway, from undisclosed causes, aged 80.
 A large crowd turned out in Tuam for the funeral, similar as it was for Purcell who predeceased Stockwell in 2005.
 John Joe Holleran, Galway football board chairmen said, "He was an iconic figure during what turned out to be a glorious period for Galway football.
 Generations have grown up in Galway hearing about their exploits and it was an privilege for us to see them in action."